FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 ### Data extraction

-Data are extracted using a [KNIME workflow provided here](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_ANTIMICROBIAL_COMPOUNDS_DATABASE_Cagliari_V4.knwf), which can visualize the data extraction steps, handle complex data extraction workflows and be easily reproduced.
+Data are extracted using a [KNIME workflow provided here](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_ANTIMICROBIAL_COMPOUNDS_DATABASE_Cagliari_V4.knwf), with which we can visualize the data extraction steps, handle complex data extraction workflows and be easily reproduced.

 {numref}`nd4bb-figure2` is a screenshot of the ND4BB website, which is structured into a central part (the blue section) with data and two side columns with additional information.
 Here, we focus on data extraction from the central part.
-The central part of the home page consists of a single table with compound class names as table data configured as heading level 3 (\<h3\>, shown in the red box in {numref}`nd4bb-figure3`) and compounds as an unsorted list (\<ul\>, shown in the yellow box in {numref}`nd4bb-figure3`).
+The central part of the home page consists of a single table with compound class names as table data configured as HTML heading level 3 (\<h3\>, shown in the red box in {numref}`nd4bb-figure3`) and compounds as an unordered list (\<ul\>, shown in the yellow box in {numref}`nd4bb-figure3`).

 ```{figure} nd4bb.md-figure2.jpg